-Profit on disposal of £9.1m has been recognised in the Comprehensive Income and Expenditure statement; of which £6.9m related to profits on Right-to-Buy sales.
+A net gain on disposal of £6.8m has been recognised in the Comprehensive Income and Expenditure statement, comprising mainly a gain of £6.7m related to HRA Right-to-Buy sales.
 However, this profit is an accounting profit only, as social housing is accounted for in the balance sheet at 25% of its market value to comply with social housing valuation methodology in London, as a result replacement of these housing units would be more expensive.
-In 2022/23 there were capital receipts amounting to £8.6m obtained on ten General Fund sites.
+In 2023/24 there were gross capital receipts amounting to £13.8m (£8.6m in 2022/23) obtained on thirteen General Fund sites.